jdesbonnet/STM32F103C8-dx-sku-380789/README.md

 # STM32F103C8-dx-sku-380789
 This documents my efforts to use the STM32F103C8 development board on DealExtreme (dx.com) SKU 380789.
 Unfortunately this comes with absolutely no documention (although in fairness it shouldn't really be needed).

-Current status (6 May 2015): I can read the flash memory, but currently cannot program it.
-I can allow stop, step, restart the supplied bliny app with gdb.
+Current status (7 May 2015): I can read the flash memory, but currently cannot program it.
+I can allow stop, step, restart the supplied blinky app with gdb.

 My setup is attempting to program and debug via the SWD connector.
 I'm using a STM32F4-Discovery board with the CN3 jumpers removed so that the SWD connector (CN2) can be used to program/debug other boards.